 Just as cholesterol is not the culprit in heart disease, ketones have also been labelled as some kind of strange substance that you should avoid at all costs.
 This is simply not the case.

-A ketogenic diet is just a low carb diet coupled with higher fat intake.
+A keto diet is just a low carb diet coupled with higher fat intake.
 The amount of carbs depends for each person, but it usually below 50 grams of net carbs per day.
 If you eat 10 grams of carbs, but that contains 5 grams of fibre, you will have consumer 5 grams of net carbs.

 This limited amount of carbohydrate intake will switch your body over to burning ketones as your primary source of fuel.
 Alternatively, you can look at your body switching from being a sugar burning steam train with all the black dirty soot covering the engine, to a clean burning Tesla that runs on fat and ultimately does less damage to your body.

-Ketogenic diets are low in carbohydrates.
+keto diets are low in carbohydrates.
 This means you should avoid the following foods: